Get help today 888-685-5770 or sign up for 24/7 text support.

 Link Between Alcohol Use and Sleep Issues

-While sleep disorders and alcohol abuse can occur separately, in some cases, there is a link between the two in some instances.8 At times, those with sleep disorders may self-medicate with alcohol and tranquilizers to promote sleep.8 While on the other hand, those abusing alcohol may begin to suffer from sleep disturbances which can result in a continued use of sleeping pills and alcohol.8
+While sleep disorders and alcohol misuse can occur separately, in some cases, there is a link between the two.8 At times, those with sleep disorders may self-medicate with alcohol and tranquilizers to promote sleep.8 While on the other hand, those misusing alcohol may begin to suffer from sleep disturbances which can result in a continued use of sleeping pills and alcohol.8

-Several studies have shown that the majority of patients entering treatment for alcoholism reported insomnia-related symptoms, such as difficulty falling and staying sleep.8
+Several studies have shown that the majority of patients entering treatment for alcohol misuse reported insomnia-related symptoms, such as difficulty falling and staying sleep.8

 Treatment for Addiction to Sleeping Pills and Alcohol